-The Chicago Manual of Style has two different formats:
+The Chicago Manual of Style has two different systems of citation:

 1. FirstName LastName, Full Title (Place of Publication: Publisher, Year), pages cited.